Bradford 2025 UK City of Culture

 Ascendance – Unseen

 Ascendance is a charity working in the Dance for Health sector, combining professional work with a community dance company, weekly classes and outreach projects.
-A regional flagship for Dance with Parkinson’s work, Ascendance provides a caring and crucial service in the community, providing exercise, creative and performance opportunities that improve physical and mental wellbeing, coordination and social cohesion.
+A regional flagship for Dance with Parkinson’s work, Ascendance provides a caring and crucial service in the community through the delivery of exercise, creative and performance opportunities that improve physical and mental wellbeing, coordination and social cohesion.

 Emma Adams & Deborah Pakkar-Hull – Otherhood (working title)